 Use Alternative Sources of Energy

-You can reduce your consumption of fossil fuels by using alternative sources of energy.
+You can increase your use of alternative sources of energy like wind and solar.
+Moreover you can reduce your consumption of fossil fuels by using alternative sources of energy.
 Use wind, hydro, solar and geothermal energy and try to advocate about the same.

 Light Up Differently

 Switch your light bulbs at home with light emitting diodes (LED).
 One LED helps in reducing up to 2000 pounds of carbon dioxide pollution during its lifetime.
 Therefore, by switching every light bulb with them you can drastically reduce the amount of electricity required to light up your house.
 Imagine what would happen if every house in the country did that!

 There has been an ongoing debate of whether consuming news digitally is actually better than its print cousin.
 It has been said that reading the news digitally helps in saving trees as you no longer have to cut them to make paper, however, at the same time it has been argued that even surfing the web expends various amounts of energy depending on the device being used.
 The best way to go about it is to be mindful of how you choose to get your news.
 If you prefer print, recycle your papers instead of throwing them out.
 If you like the digital medium, opt for an unplugged laptop instead of a plugged-in device for the majority of your browsing time.

 Telecommuting is the practice of doing work remotely using the internet instead of fighting against the traffic to do the same work in an office.
 More and more companies are encouraging their employees to telecommute as it is quite effective.
 Long gone are the days when companies would send their employees to long distances via flights just to attend one meeting.
 It’s a waste of time and burdens the environment with huge amounts of CO2.
 Cut down a few trips and teleconference instead.
 You can’t completely reduce your CO2 footprint through these practices, but as they say — something is better than nothing.